wurenkai/HSH-UNet/README.md

 # HSH-UNet
-This is the official code repository for "HSH-UNet".
-Manuscript submission in progress.
-Once the manuscript is accepted we will make our model code public.
-Thank you for your support.
+This is the official code repository for "HSH-UNet: Hybrid selective high order interactive U-shaped model for automated skin lesion segmentation".

 **0. Main Environments**
 - python 3.8